 As Hurricane Maria bore down, staff members of the Jobos Bay National Estuarine Research Reserve stepped up to aid communities in crisis, all while experiencing terrifying storm conditions and a perilous, island-wide aftermath.
 As recovery began, staff members were concerned about their lingering mental stress and that of their neighbors in Salinas and Guayama.
-To help, they set up monthly workshops led by a retired social worker and a mental health expert that encourage participants to share stories and learn practices for emotional resilience.
-The research reserve also provides facility space for Maria survivors who seek additional services, through weekly visits by psychologists.
+To help, they set up monthly workshops, led by a retired social worker, that encourage participants to share stories and learn practices for emotional resilience.
+In addition, for 18 months the research reserve provided weekly facility space to survivors requesting more intensive help from local psychologists.

 As natural disasters become more frequent and severe, public health professionals are seeing a rise in stress among survivors.
 At the 2019 annual meeting of the American Psychiatric Association, University of Miami researchers presented evidence showing that Harvey, Irma, and Maria hurricane survivors experience elevated, “storm-associated post-traumatic stress disorder, depression, and anxiety.”
 (2019)

 Partners: Jobos Bay National Estuarine Research Reserve, University of Puerto Rico Psychology Studies and Services University CenterPRINT